TACC/agavepy/docs/docsite/authentication/clients.rst

 #################

-Once you have soecified the tenant you wish to interact with :ref:`tenants` we can go ahead and create an oauth client, which in turn we will use to biant and refresh tokens.
+Once you have specified the tenant you wish to interact with :ref:`tenants` we can go ahead and create an oauth client, which in turn we will use to obtain and refresh tokens.

 To create a client use the method ``clients_create``.